IgniteUI/help-topics/topics/02_Controls/igRadialGauge/02_Configuring/02_igRadialGauge_Configuring_Needles.md

 ### Samples

-The following samples provide additional information related to this topic.
+The following samples provide additional information related to this topic:

 - [API Usage](%%SamplesUrl%%/radial-gauge/api-usage): The buttons and api-viewer showcase some of `igRadialGauge`'s needle methods.
 You can change the value of the needle at runtime and obtain the current value of the needle by clicking the corresponding buttons.